udk-berlin/rundgang-cms-kirby/README.md

 # Custom API Endpoints

-The following custom API endpoints are provided to extend the functionality of the Kirby CMS for the annual Rundgang frontend.
-These endpoints are located in the `site/plugins/api` folder.
+The following custom API endpoints are provided to extend the functionality of the Kirby CMS and the Kirby Query Language (KQL).
+These endpoints are located in the `site/plugins/api/` folder.

 ## **GET** `/api/2025/contexts`